DRUM & BUGLE

 By Bob Jones

-As a courtesy, the RVCWRT is providing as a regular feature every month, the ongoing scheduled speakers for the CWRTF’s Program Year.
-The Civil War Round Table of Fredericksburg normally meets on the fourth Wednesday of every month (except for the meeting being held on the third Wednesday in June 2017).
-Their Dinner Meetings are held at the MWW’s Jepson Center located at 1119 Hanover Street, Fredericksburg, VA, dinner cost is $32.00 for each person.
+As a courtesy, the RVCWRT provides as a regular feature every month, the ongoing scheduled speakers for the CWRTF’s Program Year.
+The Civil War Round Table of Fredericksburg normally meets on the fourth Wednesday of every month (except for the meeting held on the third Wednesday of June 2017).
+Their Dinner Meetings are held at the MWW’s Jepson Center located at 1119 Hanover Street, Fredericksburg, VA, the dinner cost is $32.00 for each person.
 Advance reservations should be made by telephoning 540-361-2105.
-As noted below, the scheduled speaker for the upcoming June 21, 2017* meeting will be Shannon.
-Pritchhard.
-Ms. Pritchhard will present “Collecting the Confederacy.”
+As noted below, their scheduled speaker for the scheduled September 27, 2017, meeting will be James R. (Bud) Robertson who will present “Robert E. Lee and the Quest for Peace.”

 CWRTF’s Scheduled Speakers